wadelau/wadelau.github.io/gmis/what-is-gmis.md

 > Those shared some common functions and most of them just needed to achieve basic goals (CURDLS) for a table.
 > So we conducted many practices to find one to meet this kind of demand, for all, forever.”

-Its source code locates in [-GitHub-Wadelau](https://github.com/wadelau/gMIS)) , and its live demo lives in [-gmis](https://ufqi.com/dev/gmis/gmis-demo) .
+Its source code locates in [-GitHub-Wadelau](https://github.com/wadelau/gMIS) , and its live demo lives in [-gmis](https://ufqi.com/dev/gmis/gmis-demo) .

-This project has been started and pondered during the study in the [University of Derby](),
-and it is based on some observations and demands from ChinaM.
-In the short time in Sina Corp,
+This project has been started and pondered during the study in the [University of Derby](https://www.derby.ac.uk/),  and it is based on some observations and demands from ChinaM.

-it has been created from top to down and the polishing work are continuing and lasting till now.
+In the short time in [Sina Corp],  it has been created from top to down and the polishing work are continuing and lasting till now.

 This application has been filed by Copyright Protection Center of China, reference ID: 2015R11L514106 .